 Many people want to add that bass and richness to their music.
 A subwoofer’s size is a huge consideration when you’re buying one.
 So if you’re into music, you may be asking yourself, are smaller subwoofers better for music?

 Small subwoofers are better for musicians and audiophiles who prioritize greater frequency response from the sub.
-Although larger subwoofers might outdo smaller with the depth of low-frequency range, smaller subwoofers are better for music as they have a higher frequency range for a greater range of sound.
+Although larger subwoofers might outdo smaller ones with the depth of low-frequency range, smaller subwoofers are better for music as they have a higher frequency range for a greater range of sound.

 Subwoofer sizing is a massive consideration when you’re in the market for one.
 You need to take your needs (as the user and consumer) into consideration.